owhere/brics-jupyter-slurm/README.md

 ### 1. Base image

-Star with a working Slurm docker as a base image, such as [Docker-Slurm](https://github.com/owhere/docker-slurm).
+Start with a working Slurm docker as a base image, such as [Docker-Slurm](https://github.com/owhere/docker-slurm).

 ### 2. Set up folders and files for Slurm

-Configure the Slurm as needed, to have followings folders and files outside of container to control Slurm
+Configure the Slurm as needed, to have followings folders and files outside of the container.

 ```plaintext
 ├── slurm_config/